angular/angular-cli/docs/documentation/stories/moving-out-of-the-cli.md

-# Moving your project out of Angular-CLI
+# Moving your project out of Angular CLI

-Each project is unique, and even though we try to cater to most setups in Angular-CLI sometimes you need a custom setup.
+Each project is unique, and even though we try to cater to most setups in Angular CLI sometimes you need a custom setup.

-Even if you need to use a different build system, you can still use other Angular-CLI features like `ng generate`, `ng lint`, `ng test` and `ng e2e` by leaving in `angular-cli.json` and supporting files like `src/test.ts`.
+Even if you need to use a different build system, you can still use other Angular CLI features like `ng generate`, `ng lint`, `ng test` and `ng e2e` by leaving in `angular-cli.json` and supporting files like `src/test.ts`.